Is Tampa Tap Water Safe To Drink?

 While Tampa’s tap water may meet local legal standards, that doesn’t necessarily mean the tap water is safe.
 Legal guidelines and health guidelines do not always align.
 According to the Environmental Working Guidelines (EWG), Tampa’s legal limits for contaminants have not been updated in nearly 20 years.

-Common Contaminants Found in Tampa’s Water
+Common Drinking Water Contaminants Found in Tampa’s Water

-- Lead: In Tampa, Florida, the issue of lead-contaminated water is a pressing concern, particularly for older homes constructed before 1986, which often have lead pipes.
+- Lead: In Tampa, Florida, the issue of lead-contaminated drinking water is a pressing concern, particularly for older homes constructed before 1986, which often have lead pipes.
 Lead exposure poses serious health risks, especially for children who are more susceptible.
 The EPA warns that even low levels of lead exposure in children can lead to learning problems, lower IQ, hyperactivity, slowed growth, hearing issues, and anemia.

 - Arsenic: Arsenic is a common, naturally occurring chemical found in soil and rock.
-It can enter your drinking water and cause skin irritation, circulatory system issues, and an increased risk of cancer.
+It can contaminate drinking water and cause skin irritation, circulatory system issues, and an increased risk of cancer.
 According to Tampa’s water quality report, common causes of arsenic contamination in Tampa’s water supply is erosion of natural deposits, runoff from orchards, and runoff from glass and electronic wastes.
 Tampa’s tap water exceeds the EWG’s health guideline of arsenic contamination by 198x.

 - Chromium: Chromium in tap water can be caused by natural occurrences such as mineral deposits and groundwater, or by industrial pollution.
 Chromium is considered an essential trace element for humans in small amounts, playing a role in glucose metabolism.
 However, excessive exposure to hexavalent chromium, particularly through contaminated drinking water, can pose health risks.
 The United States’ Occupational Safety and Health Administration warn, “Adverse health effects associated with Cr(VI) exposure include occupational asthma, eye irritation and damage, perforated eardrums, respiratory irritation, kidney damage, liver damage, pulmonary congestion and edema, upper abdominal pain, nose irritation and damage, respiratory cancer, skin irritation, and erosion and discoloration of the teeth.”